MoyoM/WordGridSearch/README.md

 The code structure is presented.
 More effort will be required to stepwise test and amke this work by implementinga Postman Client Server side.

 Comments on the following:

 Complexity of the search algorithm with N and grid dimension (1D, 2D, 3D...)?

+The agorithm used here starts on a coordinate (x,y) and searches in d directions for the word.The algorithm is linear on O(1) the cost of locating one letter in the grid for a 2D array.
+The cost on time for n words of length w searched for in d directions will be O(nwd).

+N

+So as N increases the algorithm cost will increase linearly with increase in N. Here N is taken as grid size, there N start positions initiaited in bigger N compared to O(1) are initiated.
+However a an improvisation of the algorithm can search for the first letter of a word first and then seach for the word.
+Though still linear it should be less than O(nwd) typically it could be O(n) {first letter search) + O(wd) {word length in d directions)

+3D

+Since a 3D array is an array of 2D arrays (array size [n1][n2][n3] is n3 of [n1][n2] arrays) The cost for a 3D array compared to a 2D array should be n(O(nwd)).
+The cost increases n times that of a 2D array.

 What are some of the alternate solutions of the search problem worth exploring?
 Anything else that you suggest that will make this problem/solution more interesting?